DerYokoya/NoteApp/README.md

 - Superscript & Subscript support
 - Code blocks with monospace formatting
 - Line spacing control (Single, 1.5x, Double)
+- **Live spell check** — misspelled words are underlined as you type; right-click for ranked suggestions or to add a word to the dictionary; toggle via View → Spell Check

 ### Structured Content
 - Fully editable tables (rows, columns, styling)